What is a Meta Title?

-Ideally, you’d have a carefully constructed meta title for each one of your website’s pages.
+Meta titles, combined with your meta description, compel a user to click on your result in a search.
+Ideally, you’d have a carefully constructed meta title for each of your website’s pages.
 It’s your first chance to tell search engines and other entities what your page is about.

-Google and other search engines aren’t the only applications that use meta titles.
-If you want to share one of your pages on Facebook or LinkedIn, for instance, they’ll pull in your meta title for the page preview.
-Browsers also use page titles in their tabs.
+Google and other search engines aren’t the only applications that use them.
+For instance, if you want to share one of your pages on Facebook or LinkedIn, they’ll pull in your meta title for the page preview.
+Browsers also use them in their tabs.

 A few best practices for writing meta titles

 Meta titles are essential to your content’s first impression on visitors.
 These best practices can make yours more effective.

 Aim for a length between 50 to 60 characters.
 That ensures it displays in search results without getting cut off.